Christian101GT/-HPC-Introduction-to-Large-Language-Models-LLMs-and-Retrieval-Augmented-Generation-RAG-/Personal-Computer-LLM-RAG.md

 ## 🔧 **3.
 Setting Up LLM and RAG for Text Generation**

+- What You Need:
+Before we start, you need a few things:
+  - Google Colab: A tool that lets you write and run Python code in your browser without needing to install anything on your computer.
+  - Hugging Face Account: Hugging Face is a website with many AI models.
+You need to create an account there to access these models and use them for text generation.

 ## 🚀 **Step 1: Open [Google Colab](https://colab.research.google.com/)**

 1️⃣ Open your browser and go to **[Google Colab](https://colab.research.google.com/)**.